-Oliver regularly represents and advises clients in the full range of private law children disputes.
-He has experience of complex cases such as those involving implacable hostility, mental health or domestic violence issues.
-He has represented parties in a broad variety of private law cases ranging from relocation to change of name applications.
+Oliver regularly represents and advises clients in the full range of Private Law Children disputes.
+He has been instructed in a broad variety of Private Law cases, ranging from relocation to change of name applications and has particular experience in complex cases involving implacable hostility, mental health and domestic violence issues.

 Family Finance & Property